chemeng444/chemeng444.github.io/ASE/Getting_Started/README.md

 tar -xvf exercise_1_cees.tar
 ```

 This should create a folder called `Exercise_1_Getting_Started/` containing subfolders with all the starter scripts you will need.
+By default, The output for your calculations will be written into the folder from where you submitted the script.
+To perform new calculations, you will generally be copying the scripts from these tutorials into new folders, modifying them, and submitting them.

 <a name='a-typical-ase-script'></a>